Çerkes Ethem: Later anti-Kemalist activities

+In 1932, Amman, in British Transjordan, became Ethem's base.
+Plans were discussed by Ethem and his associates to build Circassian-dominated anti-Kemalist movement, recruiting Circassians from Egypt, Jordan, Syria, and Greece, as well as for Circassian, Kurdish and Armenian cooperation against Kemalist Turkey.
+These plans were supported by Ottoman prince Şehzade Mehmed Selim.
+In 1935, Turkish prosecutors alleged that Ethem was involved in another assassination attempt against Kemal, but all defendants in the case were acquitted in 1936 due to lack of evidence.
+In 1938, he created the "Türkiye-Anadolu Yıldırım Komitesi" (Turkey–Anatolia Thunderbolt Committee), aimed to overthrow the Kemalist regime and establish a state "that would provide freedom and equality to its citizens".

+In 1941, Ethem sought to move to Damascus, in French Syria, but he was prevented from doing so by French authorities.
+Following pressure from Turkey, he was arrested briefly by the French, but was later freed.
+He moved to Aleppo, where he met with Circassian activists and discussed the possibility of a German victory over the Soviet Union and the creation of Circassian political structures under German protection.

+In 1942, Ethem tried to return to Turkey, but was rejected by Turkish authorities.
+The General Directorate of Security requested his citizenship to be revoked, although this wasn't carried out.
+He, once again, tried to return to Turkey in 1947 but was, once again, refused entry.

 Death and burial

-Ethem Bey died on 21 September 1948 near River Jordan in Amman, Jordan.
-He was buried in the Islamic cemetery, before his death he requested for his grave to be unmarked, he was buried next to the wall of the cemetery.
+Ethem continued to discuss about, and wish for, the overthrow of the Kemalist regime until the end of his life.
+He died on 21 September 1948 near River Jordan in Amman, Jordan.
+He was buried in the Islamic cemetery.
+Before his death, he had requested for his grave to be unmarked and he was buried next to the wall of the cemetery.

 Remembrance in literature

-In her 1928 work The Turkish Ordeal, the leading Ottoman female novelist and nationalist Halide Edib Adıvar mentions the first time she saw Ethem the Circassian and how respected he was by Mustafa Kemal Atatürk in addition to describing Ethem Bey's physical appearance in a very positive way.
+In her 1928 work The Turkish Ordeal, Halide Edib Adıvar mentions the first time she saw Ethem the Circassian and how respected he was by Mustafa Kemal Atatürk in addition to describing Ethem Bey's physical appearance in a very positive way.

 Exhumation and reburial plans

-In 2015, the deputy prime minister of Turkey announced the planned exhumation and reburial of Ethem Bey in Turkey where he was born.
+In 2015, the deputy prime minister of Turkey, Bülent Arınç announced the planned exhumation and reburial of Ethem Bey in Turkey where he was born.
 This has not been carried out.